-William E. Moen, Associate Professor, Associate Dean for Research for the College of Information and Director of Texas Center for Digital Knowledge; Ph.D., Syracuse University.
+William E. Moen, Associate Professor, Associate Dean for Research in the College of Information and Director of the Texas Center for Digital Knowledge; Ph.D., Syracuse University.
 Information organization; metadata; networked information discovery and retrieval; information technology standards; development and implementation; information policy; digital libraries; networked services design.

-Brian OíConnor, Professor; Ph.D., University of California Berkeley.
+Brian O'Connor, Professor; Ph.D., University of California- Berkeley.
 Image document access; information seeking behavior; browsing studies; representation of questions and documents.

-Barbara Schultz-Jones, Assistant Professor; Ph.D., University of North Texas.
+Barbara Schultz-Jones, Associate Professor; Ph.D., University of North Texas.
 Collaboration networks; social networks; school library automation; information literacy in K-12 schools.

 Daniella Smith, Assistant Professor; Ph.D., Florida State University.
 School libraries; professional leadership theory and development.

 Maurice Wheeler, Associate Professor; Ph.D., University of Pittsburgh.
 Management; leadership; organizational culture; diversity; public libraries.